Battle of al-Qadisiyyah: Day 1

 On 16 November 636, an intervening canal was choked up and converted into a road on Rostam's orders and before dawn, the entire Persian army crossed the canal.
 Rostam now armed himself with a double set of complete armour and requisite weapons.
 Both armies stood face to face about 500 meters apart.
-The Rashidun army was deployed facing northeast, while the Sassanid army was deployed facing southwest and had the river at its rear.
-Just before the battle started, Sa'd sought to encourage the soldiers: "This is your heritage, promised to you by your God.
-He made it available to you 3 years ago and you have been profiting from it until now, capturing, ransoming and killing its people."
-Asim ibn 'Amr told the riders: "You are superior to them and God is with you.
-If you are persistent and strike in the proper way, their riches, women and children will be yours."
+The Rashidun army was deployed facing northeast, while the Sasanian army was deployed facing southwest and had the river at its rear.
+Just before the battle started, Sa'd sought to encourage the soldiers: "This is your heritage, promised to you by your God."

 The battle began with personal duels; Muslim Mubarizun stepped forward and many were slain on both sides.
-Muslim chronicles record several heroic duels between the Sassanid and Muslim champions.
+Muslim chronicles record several heroic duels between the Sasanian and Muslim champions.
 The purpose of these duels was to lower the morale of the opposing army by killing as many champions as possible.
 Having lost several in duels, Rostam began the battle by ordering his left wing to attack the Muslims' right wing.

 The Persian attack began with heavy showers of arrows, which caused considerable damage to the Muslims' right wing.
 Elephants led the charge from the Persian side.
-Abdullah ibn Al-Mutim, the Muslim commander of the right-wing, ordered Jareer ibn Abdullah (cavalry commander of the right-wing) to deal with the Sassanid elephants.
-However, Jareer's cavalry was stopped by the Sassanid heavy cavalry.
+Abdullah ibn Al-Mutim, the Muslim commander of the right-wing, ordered Jareer ibn Abdullah (cavalry commander of the right-wing) to deal with the Sasanian elephants.
+However, Jareer's cavalry was stopped by the Sasanian heavy cavalry.
 The elephants continued to advance, and the Muslim infantry began to fall back.